ILL (Interlibrary Loan) FAQs

 Reference and genealogical materials usually do not circulate.
 Please obtain photocopy information so that we can try to fill the information need.

-If you have any questions about whether something is available via ILL, please contact the IFLS ILL staff.
+If you have any questions about whether something is available via ILL, please submit a HelpDesk ticket for the IFLS ILL staff.

 If you receive ILL items that were not requested or if you are unsure how to return an item received via ILL?